What is child exploitation?

 If the form is about significant harm to a child or vulnerable adult, normal safeguarding procedures apply.
 Never assume someone else has passed on the information you have.

-The LSCP provides an e-learning module: Safeguarding Children from Abuse by Sexual Exploitation.
+The LSCP provides an e-learning module: Child Exploitation.
 It is designed to improve awareness.

 The LSCP recommends all agencies make the e-learning module mandatory for staff.
 Especially those who come into contact with children and young people.